bjks/gfp_gaussian_process/README.md

 ### 2.2 Using segments
 To analyse data sets that contain data points that shall be fitted by a different set of underlying parameters segment indices can be used.
 For that, a `segment_col` in the `csv_config` file can be specified.
 This column should contain the _segemnt index_ specifying for each data point to which segment it belongs.
 The segment indices are require to be consecutive and start at index 0.

 The likelihood maximization that determines the parameter estimates are run independently for each segment.
 That means there is no difference between running different segments in sperate runs or as part of the same data set.
 The same behavior is used for 1d scans.
 However, the predictions as well as the calculation of the joint probablities that are used for the correlation functions are calculated by iterating through the entire data set.
-For that, the following scheme is used, which defines which set of parameters is used for which calculation in the forward and in the backward direction:
+For that, the following scheme is used
 ![](Segments_scheme.png)
+Where each step involves two calculations: the calculation of the new prior which depends on the parameters of the biophysical model and the calculation of the posterior which depends on the parameters of the measurement noise.
+Note, that the prior calculation to go from time point 2 to 3 and vice verse both take the parameters of the 0th segment.

 For each segment in the data set one parameter file is required submitted in the order of the segment indices.
 For example:
 ```